-Chapter 2 describes the keyprincipal pieces of legislation that have a direct bearing on the planning of the NTS as well as providing more detail on the "1-in-20" Security Standard.
+Chapter 2 describes the principal pieces of legislation that have a direct bearing on the planning of the NTS as well as providing more detail on the "1-in-20" Security Standard.

-Chapter 3 provides a high level overview of the Network Capability Planning Cycleprocess.
+Chapter 3 provides a high level overview of the Network Capability Planning process.

-Chapters 4 and 5 describe the commercial entry and exit capacity release processes and their effect on investment planning decisions part in the network development process.
+Chapters 4 and 5 describe the commercial entry and exit capacity release processes and their part in the network development process.

-Chapter 6 describes the network analysis models and assumptions used for planning analysisthat underpin them.
+Chapter 6 describes the network analysis models and assumptions that underpin them.